-115. Report annually, by December 31, an account of the workforce training program, including information on: (a) the number of unemployed and underemployed workers and incumbent employees who participated in workforce training programs; (b) the number of unemployed workers who obtain new employment, and incumbent employees who receive increased compensation after participating in the workforce training program; and (c) the wages earned by those workers and employees both before and after program participation [s.
-106.27(3)].
+- 129. Report annually, by December 31, an account of the workforce training program, including information on: (a) the number of unemployed and underemployed workers and incumbent employees who participated in workforce training programs; (b) the number of unemployed workers who obtain new employment, and incumbent employees who receive increased compensation after participating in the workforce training program; (c) the wages earned by those workers and employees both before and after program participation; and (d) higher education student internship coordination.
+In addition, report the amounts allocated to and expended for each of the programs, grants and services under the Department's appropriations for workforce training, and provide other information [s.
+106.27(3)]. - 130.
+Report annually by December 31, an account of the Department's activities and expenditures in the preceding fiscal year for the worker training and employment program [s.
+106.271(5)].